InfernoMoon/dnd-wiki/README.md

 This project is mostly for fun.
 I created it to make writing my DM and player notes in Obsidian easier and to reference DnD rules directly from those notes.

 DnD Wiki depends on the structure of external wikis.
 If those wikis change, some features may stop working.
-I intend to fix issues when they arise, but I cannot make any promises.
+I intend to fix issues when they arise.

-Thanks for checking it out! :)
+Also sometimes the wiki pages may be temporarily unavailable, so the plugin won't be able to display content during those times.